ic3software/mccs/README.md

 ## Get Involved

-Take a look at our [alpha release](https://github.com/ic3network/mccs-alpha) (proof of concept - will not be developed further) and [API](https://github.com/ic3network/mccs-alpha-api) (actively being developed) repositories to see the work we have done so far.
+Take a look at our [proof of concept](https://github.com/ic3network/mccs-alpha) (will not be developed further) and [API](https://github.com/ic3network/mccs-alpha-api) (actively being developed) repositories to see the work we have done so far.

 We are looking for talented individuals with relevant technical (e.g., Golang, React/Javascript, front-end web design) or governance (e.g., credit risk management) background to help design and develop MCCS.
 If you are interested, please reach out to us at _mccs_ at _ic3_ dot _dev_.